iamdtang/skaterdav85.github.io/_posts/2015-11-09-testing-with-ember-data-recordarrays.md

 ## Summary

 When calling `query` on the store, the type resolved is `DS.AdapterPopulatedRecordArray`.
 When calling `findAll` on the store, the type resolved is `DS.RecordArray`.
 Because both of these types inherit from `Ember.ArrayProxy`, I found it useful to simulate these types with `Ember.ArrayProxy` in unit tests.
 If you go about unit testing with Ember Data objects differently, I'd love to hear how you do it in the comments!

+## Edit

+Thanks to Andrey and Jakub in the comments, I've learned you can simply use a regular array instead of an `Ember.ArrayProxy`.
+If prototype extensions are enabled, which they are by default, Ember extends `Array.prototype` with a mixin `Ember.Array`.
+As noted in the API documentation:

+> This mixin implements Observer-friendly Array-like behavior.
+It is not a concrete implementation, but it can be used up by other classes that want to appear like arrays.

+`Ember.ArrayProxy` also uses the `Ember.Array` mixin.
+So in the end, both `Ember.ArrayProxy` and standard arrays have all the methods of `Ember.Array`.
+If prototype extensions are turned off, then you simply use `Ember.A` to create your array instead of depending on prototype extensions.